Particle Acceleration in Collisionless Magnetically Arrested Disks

 \subsection{Pair production mechanics and separation of scales}

 In our simulation the $\gamma$-ray photons are evolved explicitly as a neutral fourth particle species, which comes about when a time-independent, uniform, and monochromatic soft background photon inverse Compton scatters of a relativistic lepton.
 The $\gamma$-rays are then able to pair-produce with the background radiation field.
-Specifics of the Monte Carlo procedure that lies at the basis of this can be found in \citet{levinson18,crinquand20}.
+The details of the Monte Carlo procedure that lies at the basis of this can be found in \citet{levinson18} and \citet{crinquand20}.
 These dynamics are largely determined by the choice in fiducial optical depth $\tau_0 = n_0 \sigma_\mathrm{T} r_\mathrm{g} = 50$, where $\sigma_\mathrm{T}$ is the Thompson cross-section and $n_0$ is the fiducial number density, which indicates that we operate in a relatively high optical depth regime that is likely significantly higher than is assumed for low-luminosity AGN (such as Sagittarius A$^\ast$ and M87$^\ast$).
-The other fiducial parameters are the normalized magnetic field, $\tilde{B}_0 = e B_0 r_\mathrm{g} / m_e c^2 = 10^4$, and the normalized energy of the background photons, $\tilde{\epsilon}_0 = \epsilon_0 / m_e c^2 = 10^{-2}$, so that $\tilde{B}_0 \tilde{\epsilon}_0 = 100$ at initialization (compared to $\tilde{B}_0 \tilde{\epsilon}_0 \sim 10^6$ for, e.g., Sagittarius A$^\ast$).
+The other fiducial parameters are the normalized magnetic field, $\tilde{B}_0 = e B_0 r_\mathrm{g} / m_e c^2 = 10^4$, where the initial magnetic field strength is $B_0 = 10^4 m_e c^2 / |e|$ (see also the extended discussion in \citet{parfrey19}).
+The normalized energy of the background photons, $\tilde{\epsilon}_0 = \epsilon_0 / m_e c^2 = 10^{-2}$, so that $\tilde{B}_0 \tilde{\epsilon}_0 = 100$ at initialization (compared to $\tilde{B}_0 \tilde{\epsilon}_0 \sim 10^6$ for, e.g., Sagittarius A$^\ast$).
 This reflects an artificial shrinkage in the separation of scales, which is required to make the numerical study feasible \citep[][]{crinquand20}.
-Nevertheless, as becomes clear from Fig.~1 in the main text, the magnetic flux and corresponding magnetic field strength increases by a factor $20$, which pushes the simulation closer to a realistic separation of scales.
+Nevertheless, as becomes clear from Fig.~1 in the main text, the magnetic flux and corresponding magnetic field strength increase by a factor $20$ over the duration of the simulation, which indicates movement towards a more realistic separation of scales.